Ford, VW pull plug on robotaxis in blow to self-driving car industry - KESQ

 The team effort allowed Ford and VW to share the hefty costs of developing self-driving cars.

-Then-Ford CEO Jim Hackett said at the time that Argo AI would all them to “showcase the power of our global alliance in this era of smart vehicles for a smart world.”
+Then-Ford CEO Jim Hackett said at the time that Argo AI would allow the company to “showcase the power of our global alliance in this era of smart vehicles for a smart world.”

 Argo AI CEO Bryan Salesky had spent three years working on Google’s self-driving car program, now known as Waymo, which kicked off the industry in 2009.
 His co-founder Peter Rander had previously worked on Uber’s now defunct self-driving car program.